Iris versicolor Anhang

 I love this remedy and it is appropriate that we should be learning about it at this time of year as the festive holidays are here for some of us, which means lots of over indulgence in food, drink, etc.

-Iris = similar to Nux-v. as it is a great liver and pancreas remedy, lots of burning nausea and vomiting, masses of ropy saliva, diarrhea which burns like fire, sick headaches
+Iris = similar to Nux-v. as it is a great liver and pancreas remedy, lots of burning nausea and vomiting, masses of ropy saliva, diarrhea which burns like fire, sick headaches with the diarrhea, colic like pains in the abdomen, blurred vision, migraines from over studying (Homeopathy?).

 The burnings go throughout the digestive system and are intense.

-They are <<< periodically (never learned from the last festive season!) and also <<< 2 - 3 h.
+They are <<< periodically (we never learned from the last festive season!) and also <<< 2 - 3 h.

 DD.: Ars.
 Merc.
 Phos.

-Iris versicolor is the 'wild' iris, the fleur de lis.
+Iris Versicolor is the 'wild' iris, the fleur de lis.

 Wild they can be.